jhannemann/bowling/instructions/BowlingGame.md

 ```

 After saving the script,
-the Ball inspector should now show the speed set to 10 in the inspector.
+the Ball inspector will show the speed set to 10.
-Playing back the scene,
+Playing the scene,
-the ball should now shoot down the lane,
+the ball will now shoot down the lane,
 decelerating quickly.

 You will note that the ball does not exaclty behave like a real bowling ball.
-In part this is because at the default mass of 1 kg,
+In part this is because,
+at the default mass of 1 kg,
 it is too light.
 We will change that later.
 On top of that,